 Disadvantages of Hiring Contractor vs. Employee

-Disadvantages of Hiring Employee
+Disadvantages of Hiring Employees

 When you hire employees, you run payroll and remit payroll taxes.
 Outsourcing your payroll functions is always an option to reduce headaches associated with employees.